 - 1. Political affiliations or beliefs of the student or student's parent - 2.
 Mental or psychological problems of the student or student's family - 3.
 Sex behavior or attitudes - 4.
 Illegal, anti-social, self-incriminating, or demeaning behavior - 5.
 Critical appraisals of others with whom respondents have close family relationships - 6.
-Legally recognized privileged relationships, such as with lawyers, doctors, or ministers - 7.
+Legally recognized privileged relationships, such as with lawyers, doctors, ministers - 7.
 Religious practices, affiliations, or beliefs of the student or the student's parent - 8.
-Income, other than as required by law to determine program eligibility

-This parental notification requirement and opt-out opportunity also apply to the collection, disclosure or use of personal information collected from students for marketing purposes ("marketing surveys").
-Please note that parents/guardians are not required by PPRA to be notified about the collection, disclosure, or use of personal information collected from students for the exclusive purpose of developing, evaluating, or providing educational products or services for, or to, students or educational institutions.
+Income, other than as required by law to determine program eligibility or use of personal information collected from students for the exclusive purpose of developing, evaluating, or providing educational products or services for, or to, students or educational institutions.
 Additionally, the notice requirement applies to the conduct of certain physical exams and screenings.
 This includes any non-emergency, invasive physical exam or screening required as a condition of attendance, administered by the school or its agent, and not necessary to protect the immediate health and safety of a student.
 This does not include hearing, vision, or scoliosis screenings, or any physical exam or screening permitted or required by State law.